Senior Resources » 10 Helpful Tips For Quitting Smoking After 55

 6. Drink more water.

 Drinking water is important under even the best of circumstances, but it may be imperative for somebody who’s trying to give up smoking.
-Water actually flushes nicotine and other harmful chemicals out of the system.
+Water flushes nicotine and other harmful chemicals out of the system.
 Next time you crave a cigarette, take a drink of water instead.
 Bring a water bottle or a travel mug full of ice-cold water with you every time you go out.
 Make sure you stay hydrated!

 7. Take care of stress.

 Stress is a common trigger for smokers.
 Unfortunately, nicotine withdrawal may also cause stress.
 Talk about a toxic cycle!
 Whenever you feel stress, it’s important to eradicate it.
 The sooner, the better.
-Take a hot bath, complete with bath salts or bubbles.
-Unwind with your favorite show.
-Go for a walk.
-Talk it out with a friend.
 Stress is a formidable opponent, but it can be vanquished.
 Don’t let it get the better of you.

 8. Join a smoking support group.

 No man is an island!
 Even if you have an accountability partner, it doesn’t hurt to surround yourself with others who can help fight your battle.
 Join a smoking support group to connect with others also looking to kick their nicotine habit to the curb.
 The American Lung Association has Freedom from Smoking programs available both virtually and in person.
-You can also reach The American Cancer Society Quitline by dialing 800-227-2345.
+You can also reach the American Cancer Society Quitline by dialing 800-227-2345.

 9. Eat a well-balanced diet.